djurikom/BudgetedSVM/README.txt

 Version history
 ===============
+The current version of the software is v1.2.
+Compared to the previous v1.1 version, we have added the following changes:
+	- Added implementation of Growing AMM (GAMM) algorithm.
+	- The GAMM algorithm is an extension of the AMM method, controlled by the addition of two additional parameters: cloning probability and cloning probability decay.

 The current version of the software is v1.1.
 Compared to the previous v1.0 version, we have added the following changes:
 	- (OBSOLETE) The software is no longer published under GPL v3 license, instead we